boylesoftware/x2node-dbos/README.md

 Alternatively, the application can manage transactions by itself.
 A transaction handler object can be retrieved from the DBO factory using its `newTransaction()` method.
 The method takes the database driver-specific connection object as its only argument.
 The returned transaction handler object exposes the following properties and methods:

+* `id` - A string that uniquely identifies the transaction within the process.

 * `connection` - The database connection object passed in to the `newTransaction()` method.

 * `dbDriver` - The database driver associated with the DBO factory used to create the transaction.